nabostylisten/nabostylisten/scripts/migration/phase-6-communication/TEST_PLAN.md

 GROUP BY p.role
 ORDER BY message_count DESC;

--- Verify media records for image messages
-SELECT COUNT(*) FROM media WHERE media_type = 'chat_image';  -- Should match created_media count
+-- Note: Media records for image messages will be created in Phase 8 -- Verify messages with images have has_image flag set SELECT COUNT(*) FROM chat_messages WHERE content LIKE '%image%' AND has_image = true;

 -- Check read status distribution
 SELECT